fozog/LaunchAGL/README.md

 prepare a disk image:
 dd if=/dev/zero of=Disk.img bs=1M count=7000

-sudo losetup -Pf Disk.img
+// this will associate a /dev/loop<X> device to your image sudo losetup -Pf Disk.img

-// note the /dev/loopX that has been created sudo fdisk /dev/loopX
+// the following will tell you the value of <X>; you will have to replace <X> with your own value. sudo losetup

+sudo fdisk /dev/loop<X>

 // TODO: properly handle SystremReady-IR bootflow (i.e. UEFI compatible)
 //Create a 800MB EFI partition and the rest as a Linux partition sudo dd if=agl-demo-platform-crosssdk-qemuarm64.ext4 of=/dev/loopXp2 bs=1M